DevMountain/react-1-3/README.md

 - Now we are going to use another API to process the user's payment when they checkout.
   - Payment API docs: http://104.248.178.153/payment/
-- In order to use the Payment API, we will need to request a seperate api key.
+- In order to use the Payment API, we will need to request a separate api key.

   - Do this using `Postman`, and store the value on App's state manually

     <details><summary> Detailed  Instructions </summary>

-    In App.js, componendDidMount

     ```js
     constructor(){
       super()

       this.state = {
-            paymentAPIKey = '<<key you get from making get request with postman for payment api key>>'
+        paymentApiKey = '<<key you get from making get request with postman for payment api key>>'
+        //...
       }
     }
     ```